 - Specimen transport and processing

-In the school lab, students will learn how to determine the best blood collection method based on a patient’s age and physical characteristics, for example.
+In the school lab, students will learn how to determine the best blood collection method based on such factors like a patient’s age and physical characteristics.
 This may include using a lancet to collect blood from an infant, as well as selecting a needle gauge that will cause the least amount of discomfort.

 At the conclusion of our phlebotomy program, students should have the skills and confidence necessary to work in the field as effective phlebotomists.
 These professionals play an important role in hospitals, clinics, diagnostic labs and other medical facilities by taking lab specimens as requested by an attending physician.
 These samples are then used in the screening, diagnosis and treatment of wide range of conditions, from high cholesterol to diabetes to autoimmune disorders.